 The world-famous Diary of a Young Girl was written by a German Jewish teenager hiding from the Nazis in Amsterdam during WWII.

-Since its publication in 1947, it has been a beloved and deeply admired monument to the indestructible nature of the human spirit, More than 30 million copies have been sold and it has been translated into over 70 languages, now including into te reo Māori.
+Since its publication in 1947, it has been a beloved and deeply admired testament to the indestructible nature of the human spirit.
+More than 30 million copies have been sold and it has been translated into over 70 languages, now including into te reo Māori.

 Product Details